jakeknigge/ucb-bandits/README.md

 # ucb-bandits

-upper confidence bounds for multi-armed bandits
+This repository houses an R implementation of the upper confidence bounds approach for multi-armed bandit problems.

+Go pull some arms!